YashwanthReddy27/Traffic-Violation-Detection/README.md

 was instrumental in executing the augmentation process.
 Its user-friendly interface and extensive suite of augmentation options facilitated seamless augmentation while ensuring the integrity of the dataset.
-Furthermore, Roboflow facilitated dataset annotations, a crucial step in supervising the training process and enabling the model to learn from labelled data.
+Furthermore, Roboflow facilitated dataset annotations, a crucial step in supervising the training process and enabling the model to learn from labeled data.
 </div>

 ## 1.4 Dataset Partitioning
-The augmented dataset was partitioned into three
-subsets: training, validation, and testing.
+The augmented dataset was partitioned into training, validation, and testing.
 The partitioning ratio was established as 60:20:20, ensuring a balanced data distribution across the subsets.
-This partitioning strategy is paramount in evaluating the model's performance effectively, as it enables rigorous testing on unseen data while validating the model's efficacy during training.
+This partitioning strategy is paramount in evaluating the model’s performance effectively, as it enables rigorous testing on unseen data while validating the model’s efficacy during training.

 # 2. Model Architecture
 ## 2.1